Seniors with Alzheimer’s Can Enjoy the Holidays – Here’s How!

 Use moderation when decorating.
 Too much clutter, decor, or twinkling lights could cause overstimulation and disorientation.

-Focus on cheerful items that bring back happy memories and are important to family traditions.
+Focus on cheerful items that evoke happy memories and are integral to family traditions.

 Recommended for you: